urchade/struct_ie/README.md

-# Struct_IE
+# Struct_IE: Structured information extraction with Large Language Models

-Struct_IE is a Python library for named entity extraction using a transformer-based model.
+`struc-ie` is a Python library for named entity extraction using a transformer-based model.

 ## Installation